Pages

 Our own store was caught in the fate that comes from failing to keep up with the new, too.
 For all of the money Hartmarx spent on salaries for MBA-degreed buyers and executives, first at our divisional offices in Dallas, and then at our corporate headquarters in Chicago, they all failed to catch the increasingly popular business-casual phenomenon sweeping offices across America.

 We salespeople heard about it from our customers, who were buying up our sportswear far faster than our suits, but our corporate bosses thought it was simply because suits cost more than khaki pants and golf shirts.
-It was our fault for not selling more suits.
+It was our fault for not pushing more suits.

 That's the way things typically went at Jas.
 K. Wilson.
 If we had a good month, it was because corporate had done things right.
 If we had a bad month, it was because the sales staff had gotten lazy.
 Never mind the fact that nobody I ever met from corporate had ever worked on a retail sales floor in their life.
 They all assumed that their college business classes provided better insight on how customers buy than actual, personal experience.